Postgraduate Certificate in Public Management Launches

 A World First

 Postgraduate Certificate in Public Management

-In 2021, Victoria University of Wellington’s School of Government will offer a world-first post-graduate Certificate in Public Management (PGCPM) co-designed with the Government Regulatory Practice Initiative and the Skills Organisation.
-The programme is taught face to face (or by zoom attendance) in Wellington or Auckland in 12 one day modules between March and December.
-It is for nominated staff of central and local government policy or delivery agencies anywhere in New Zealand.
-Students will be in a cohort of up to 40 completing the programme together and assisted to develop strong supportive networks through group modes of learning.
+In 2021, Victoria University of Wellington’s School of Government will offer a world-first post graduate Certificate in Public Management (PGCPM) in association with the Government Regulatory Practice Initiative (G-REG) and the Skills Organisation.
+This programme will be delivered to students whose organisation has a contract with Victoria University of Wellington (VUW) for the teaching of the programme, who are nominated staff of central and local government agencies anywhere in New Zealand, and whose application has been accepted by VUW.
+In 2021 the programme will be taught face to face (or by Zoom attendance) in Wellington in 12 one day modules between May 2021 and March 2022.
+Students will be in a cohort of up to 30 completing the programme together and assisted to develop strong supportive networks through group modes of learning.

 Course 1: Public Managers and the Policy Process

 How are the roles, work and accountabilities of public officials shaped by the institutions of responsible government?
 Learn how to go about managing the achievement of desired policy outcomes in the public sector through the work of analysis and design (including public engagement), implementation and evaluation.